Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Method

 To perform this hierarchical shaping, UCAS requires signals that capture the model's epistemic state at both macro and micro levels.
 We extract these directly from the model's intrinsic generative process, avoiding the need for auxiliary networks.

-\paragraph{Response-Level Confidence.} For a high-level assessment of a full reasoning trajectory, we use the model's \textbf{self-confidence}.
-As defined in \citet{kang2025scalable}, this is the average KL-divergence between the model's predictive distribution and a uniform distribution over the vocabulary $\mathcal{V}$.
-We denote this as $\mathcal{C}(o_i|q)$:
+\paragraph{Response-Level Confidence.} For a high-level assessment of a full reasoning trajectory, we use a logit-space self-confidence score.
+Let $\ell_{i,t,v}$ denote the pre-softmax logit of vocabulary item $v \in \mathcal{V}$ at step $t$ for response $o_i$, and define the token-level confidence as

-A higher value of $\mathcal{C}(o_i|q)$ signifies higher overall confidence (low uncertainty) in the generated sequence, suggesting the model is following a well-trodden path.